code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/details-2019.md

 ## <a name="apply"></a>Ready to apply?

-Regional Partners throughout the US are hosting the Professional Learning Program in your area

-Enter your zip code below to get details about the Professional Learning Program in your local region.
+The Professional Learning Program is hosted by Code.org Regional Partners across the US.

 Want to get notified when applications open?
 Provide your contact information to a Regional Partner.